2019 Minesing Wetlands Dragonfly Count

-Since dragonflies take cover in the rain and are most active and visible in sunshine, the event will only proceed if rain is unlikely in the forecast.
-If significant rain or thunderstorms are forecast this event will be cancelled or postponed.
+Since dragonflies are most active in the sunshine, this event will only proceed if rain is unlikely in the forecast.

-Children are welcome at this event but please note that this event is typically a long, hot day, and may not be suitable for some younger children.
+Children are welcome at this event but please note that it could be a long hot day, and may not be suitable for some younger children.

 Additional event details, including directions and parking instructions, will be provided after registration.

-A special thank-you goes to Bob Bowles and Chris Evans, both long-time NCC volunteers and dedicated local naturalists, for helping organize and execute this important event.
+A special thank-you goes out to Bob Bowles and Chris Evans for helping organize and execute this important event.
 Many thanks to our leaders, Gary Yankech and Susan Blayney for sharing their expertise with our volunteers.

-NCC would also like to thank the Nottawasaga Valley Conservation Authority (NVCA) for granting access onto their lands to hunt for dragonflies and damselflies.
-NVCA is a valuable partner to NCC and has made incredible accomplishments in the protection and stewardship of the Minesing Wetlands
+NCC would also like to thank the Nottawasaga Valley Conservation Authority (NVCA) for granting access onto their lands to search for dragonflies and damselflies.

 While we do our best to provide you with the tools you need to participate, please bring the following items if you have them: